What Happens to an Offshore Trust After Death

 Offshore asset protection trusts are included in the settlor’s gross estate for federal estate tax purposes under IRC Section 2036.
 The settlor retained the right to distributions during life, which is treated as a retained life estate.
 The full value of the trust assets is reported on the settlor’s Form 706.

 The estate tax itself may or may not produce a tax liability, depending on whether the total estate exceeds the applicable exclusion amount.
-As of 2025, the federal estate tax exclusion is $13.99 million per person.
+The federal estate tax exclusion is $15 million per person for 2026.
 Estates below this threshold owe no federal estate tax regardless of whether assets are held in an offshore trust or personally.
+Married couples can effectively shield $30 million through portability of the unused spousal exclusion.

 IRS Reporting After the Settlor’s Death

 Form 3520.
 U.S. beneficiaries who receive distributions from the foreign trust must file Form 3520 annually, reporting the amount and character of each distribution.
-This obligation did not exist during the settlor’s lifetime if the settlor was the only U.S. beneficiary filing as the grantor.
+During the settlor’s lifetime, this obligation often did not exist if the settlor was the only U.S. beneficiary filing as the grantor.

 Form 3520-A. The foreign trust must continue filing Form 3520-A (Annual Information Return of Foreign Trust with a U.S. Owner) if there are U.S. beneficiaries.
-The responsibility for ensuring this filing shifts from the deceased settlor to the trustee or the successor U.S. beneficiaries.
+Responsibility for ensuring this filing shifts from the deceased settlor to the trustee or the successor U.S. beneficiaries.

 FBAR (FinCEN Form 114).
 U.S. beneficiaries who have a financial interest in or signature authority over foreign accounts held by the trust may have independent FBAR filing obligations.
-The analysis depends on whether the beneficiary’s interest in the trust constitutes a “financial interest” under FinCEN’s rules.
+Whether the obligation applies depends on whether the beneficiary’s interest in the trust constitutes a “financial interest” under FinCEN’s rules.

 Form 8938.
 U.S. beneficiaries may need to report their interest in the foreign trust on Form 8938 (Statement of Specified Foreign Financial Assets) if the value exceeds the applicable reporting threshold.

 Penalties for failure to file these forms are severe.
 Form 3520 carries a penalty of the greater of $10,000 or 35% of the gross reportable amount.
 Form 3520-A carries a penalty of the greater of $10,000 or 5% of the trust’s gross assets.
 These penalties apply per form, per year.
-Successor beneficiaries need qualified tax counsel from the outset.
+Successor beneficiaries need a CPA experienced with foreign trust reporting from the outset.
+The filing deadlines and penalty exposure begin immediately after the settlor’s death.

 Ongoing Asset Protection for Beneficiaries

-The asset protection benefits of the offshore trust survive the settlor’s death if the trust continues for successor beneficiaries.
+The asset protection benefits of an offshore trust survive the settlor’s death when the trust continues for successor beneficiaries.
 The Cook Islands trustee still does not answer to U.S. courts.
 A creditor of a beneficiary cannot compel distributions, attach the beneficiary’s discretionary interest, or petition a foreign court to override the trust’s protective terms.

 The protection is especially valuable for beneficiaries in high-liability professions.
 A physician, business owner, or real estate developer who inherits wealth through a continuing offshore trust receives both the economic benefit and the creditor protection, without taking personal ownership of the assets.